 There are a TON of options out there for every taste and budget, so you’re sure to find something wonderful to use here!

 Here are some of my favorite choices:

-Handmade Books/Journals: You can also try your hand at making your own books and journals as well.
-There are a number of great tutorials available online, and eventually we will add some of our own 🙂
+You can also try your hand at making your own books and journals as well.
+There are a number of great tutorials available here at our website you might want to check out!

 Now that we’ve explored the different types of journals available, you’re ready to choose one and get started in creating!

 Note: This article was first published when this website was brand new, almost 5 years ago if you can believe that – so if you would like to know which the best notebooks and art journals are for this current year, you may also wish to visit our page here: The Best Art Journals – Updated!

 What Are Your Thoughts?
 Any Recommendations for Art Journaling Notebooks I Might Have Missed?

 I’m always trying out new journals, and would love to hear what types of notebooks and journals you like best for art journaling!
 Share your experiences, thoughts in the comments below!